Fima2003/mom-protocol/README.md

 A playful, retro 8-bit web application for tracking recovery activities with cozy "mom advice" vibes.

+## ✨ New Features

+### 🔥 Firebase Integration
+- **Cloud Database**: All data is now stored in Firebase Firestore instead of localStorage
+- **Multi-Device Sync**: Access your health data from any device
+- **Real-time Updates**: Changes sync instantly across all devices

+### 🔗 Live Share Links
+- **Share Your Status**: Generate a unique shareable link to your health dashboard
+- **Read-Only Access**: Others can view your health status live without being able to edit
+- **Real-time Monitoring**: Perfect for letting someone check on you while you're resting!

 ## 🎮 Features

 ### 1. **Health Status Dashboard**